Last updated: October 15th, 2020

-Unfortunately, by the time you consider filing for bankruptcy protection, your credit score is usually in pretty poor shape.
-And, filing bankruptcy does further damage to your credit score.
-After navigating bankruptcy, you need to move forward with your life and rebuilding your credit is an important part of that process.
+Often by the time you file for bankruptcy protection your credit score is in poor shape.
+On top of that, filing bankruptcy further damages your credit score.
+However, after navigating bankruptcy you need to move forward with your life, and rebuilding your credit is an important part of that process.

 Taking out a new credit card may seem like exactly the last thing you would want to do after having gone through bankruptcy.
 After all, excessive credit card debt might have contributed to the need for filing bankruptcy in the first place.
 However, if managed carefully, a new credit card can be a powerful tool for rebuilding your credit.

-Some people think that it will be impossible to qualify for a new credit after bankruptcy.
+Most people think that it will be impossible to qualify for a new credit after bankruptcy.
 In reality, exactly the opposite is true.
-Most bankruptcy filers receive multiple credit card offers within a few months after completing their bankruptcy case.
+Bankruptcy filers often receive multiple credit card offers within a few months after completing their bankruptcy case.
 However, many of these credit card offers come with high interest rates and other disadvantageous terms.
 You should be careful about which offer you accept.

 If possible, you should avoid credit cards with high fees or high interest rates.
 Likewise, you should avoid credit cards that require you to call a 900 number, because you will be charged for the call.
 Finally, you should confirm that the credit card will report your payment history to the three major credit bureaus (Experian, Equifax and TransUnion).